phaethon/kamene/README.md

 *N.B.!
 As a difference from scapy for python2, use `bytes()` instead of `str()` when converting packet to bytes.
 Also, most arguments expect `bytes` value instead of `str `value except the ones, which are naturally suited for human input (e.g. domain name).*

-You can use scapy running scapy3k command or by importing scapy3k library from interactive python shell (python or ipython).
+You can use kamene running `kamene` command or by importing kamene as library from interactive python shell (python or ipython) or code.
 Simple example that you can try from interactive shell:
 ```python
 from kamene import *